-We are often told that perfectionism is a bad thing, that we ought to rid ourselves of it.
-In consequence many people come to therapy expressing such thoughts regarding their own predicament, but I disagree.
-Yes, perfectionism can be a tyrant that destroys us.
-But it is also a drive toward what is best in us, and drives us to become better.
-Put simply, perfectionism is a double-edged sword, but rather than shy from its dangers we need to develop skill in its use.
+We are told that perfectionism is a bad thing, that we ought to rid ourselves of it.
+I disagree.
+Yes, it can be a tyrant that destroys us, but it also expresses much that is best in us, and drives us to become better.
+Put simply, perfectionism is a double-edged sword.
+Rather than shy from its dangers we should develop skill in its use.

 Klara hates the feeling that she is making “demands” on others, and this causes problems in her personal and professional life.
 She becomes over-polite when requesting something of another at work, but this is a reaction to her anxiety.
 The other person perceives that tension and reacts to it as criticism or aggression, becoming tense themselves.
 "This makes everything worse."
 Klara tells me she wants to make others feel comfortable and respected, but that her efforts often have the opposite effect.
 Such instances play on her mind and as she talks about them she is in tears.

 Many people feel incompetent in life.
 They fear the future, that their mistakes will lead to permanent suffering; they fear regret.
 They wonder how others are so confident.
 They worry they will be revealed as a fraud.
 The problem is often pictured as a lack of self-esteem, and that is often be true, however the pursuit of self-esteem can make things worse.

 To be human is to be lonely.
 I am speaking of a loneliness which exists even when we are surrounded by others.
 It is rooted in the anxiety we feel in the face of our vulnerability.
-It is rooted in our secret shame – a sense of being bad, flawed or worthless.
-It follows from a being unseen or misunderstood.
-It is there when we feel assaulted by the world.
-Ultimately then our loneliness, whatever its particularities, is rooted in our human condition.
+It is rooted in our secret shame – a sense of being bad, flawed, or worthless.
+It may follow from a being unseen or misunderstood.
+It may be there when we feel assaulted by the world.
+Ultimately then our loneliness, whatever its particulars, is rooted in our human condition.
 Some philosophers have romanticised this problem, painting life as unquestionably bleak and recommending a heroic posture in the face of despair.
-Hedonistic outlooks seek to sooth the pain with pleasure or with comfort and security.
+Alternatively hedonistic outlooks seek to sooth the pain with pleasure or comfort or the image of security.
 But these answers simply reflect and reinforce the problem.
 They themselves are bleak.
 There is another way which is good, which is meaningful, but which is also more demanding.
 I am reminded of Flaubert’s words: “The most glorious moments in your life are not the so-called days of success, but rather those days when out of dejection and despair you feel rise in you a challenge to life.”

 “I feel empty most of the time.”
 Janet* stretched awkwardly on the couch and eyed me with discomfort.
 “I don’t know that you can help me.”